hypernumbers/learn_elisp_the_hard_way/rsts/lesson-1.rst

 The command ``Control-j`` in Emacs is applied at the point where the cursor is - it evaluates all the eLisp in the window up to that point and prints the output.

 Lets look at executing the same expression in a different way.
-Delete the expression in the \*scrach\* buffer and type in a new one.
+Delete the expression in the \*scratch\* buffer and type in a new one.

 :You Type: ``(+ 1.0 2.0)``

 Now put the cursor in the **middle** of the expression - that is to say between the brackets and type ``Control-Alt-x``

 :Result: In the window nothing will change.
-The result of the expression is now put in the *minibuffer* `3.0``
+The result of the expression is now put in the *minibuffer* ``3.0``

-:This Means: The way in which you evaluate the expression determines where the output goes.
+The way in which you evaluate the expression determines where the output goes.
 Alos notice that the previous examples used integers like ``1`` and ``2`` and returned an integer value.
 This expression uses floating point numbers like ``1.0`` and returns a float as the result.

 :You Type: ``(+ 1.0e+3 2.0e-2)``

 Now put the cursor at the **end** of the expression and type ``Control-x Control-e``

 :Result: In the window nothing will change by the value is now placed in the *minibuffer* ``(+ 1.0e+3 2.0-2)``

-:This Means: You can express floating point numbers is scientific notation
+You can express floating point numbers is scientific notation

 ---------------------
 What You Have Learned